-Related: For expert gardening tips from some of the UK's best-known gardening journalists, visit our gardening section
+For expert gardening tips from some of the UK's best-known gardening experts, visit our gardening tips and advice section.

-When it comes to burning calories digging and shovelling come top of the list with mowing and weeding not far behind.
-Spend half an hour doing any of the following activities and expect to use up:
+When it comes to burning calories in the garden digging and shovelling come out at the top of the list, with mowing and weeding not far behind.
+Spend half an hour doing any of the following garden activities and expect to burn up:

 - Digging and shovelling: 250 calories